YADRO-KNS/ConfigORM/README.md

 ```

-#### Model First Approach with ini-file source
+#### Model First Approach

 Base Section aside from connection to config file also provides tool to create
  configuration from models, allowing model-first approach.
 It crates config file,
  sections from your models names and option based on provided fields.
 In case if
  fields have default values, they will be written in config as well.
-Otherwise
+Otherwise,
  options will be filled with empty values.
+Works with both ini and Vault connections.

 ```
 >>> from Config import *